-Pupils from P6 and P7 have formed a Pupil Participation Group to investigate the impact of attendance and lateness on learning!
+Pupils from P6 and P7 formed a Pupil Participation Group to investigate the impact of attendance and lateness on learning!

-Our teaching staff investigated this in greater detail last session and were surprised by some of the research findings from a study carried out in East Lothian.
+Our teaching staff have investigated this in greater detail and were surprised by some of the research findings from a study carried out in East Lothian.
 Please click on the hyperlinks to see some information leaflets they have produced.
 Attendance Leaflet Sample Attendance Leaflet Sample 2 Attendance Leaflet Sample 3

 Excellent attendance at school is important to allow your child to fulfil their potential and for them to have the best possible start in life.
 Below are just some of the key reasons why it is so important children attend school:

 • to have fun and make new friends

 • to develop awareness of other cultures, religions, ethnicity and gender difference